 - Press control while clicking your mouse

-- Press control while clicking a track pad
+- Press control while clicking the track pad

 One way to right click on a Mac is to press the Ctrl (or Control) key when you tap the mouse button or the trackpad.